-- Maintain proper weight: A large number of sleep apnea sufferers are obese.
+- Maintain proper weight: A large number of sufferers are obese.
 Excess weight in your abdomen or neck can significantly hamper the effectiveness of the breathing muscles and compress your airway.
-If you suffer from sleep apnea and are obese, one of the first things your dentist or doctor will recommend is weight loss.
+One of the first things your dentist or doctor will recommend is weight loss.
 In extreme cases, weight loss surgery may be considered as a treatment option.

 - Eliminate alcohol, tobacco and sedatives: Avoid anything that can depress breathing.
 Severely depressed breathing reflexes increase your chances of not recovering from breathing cessation in the night.
 The combination of sleep apnea with alcohol, tobacco and sedatives could be lethal.